Small and medium-sized businesses (SMBs) thrive when they can hire and retain top talent.

 Employers have variable definitions of flexible working.
 For some, it means allowing your team time off when needed (e.g., in an emergency).
 For others, it’s about offering remote working or varying start and finish times.

-A tech company allows its developers to work from home in different states, provided they all attend the daily meeting at 2 PM EST
+A SaaS tech company allows its developers to work from home in different states, provided they all attend the daily meeting at 2 PM EST

-A marketing agency lets team members start their day between 7 AM and 10 AM as long as they complete their daily set tasks and meet deadlines
+A marketing agency lets team members start their day between 7 AM and 10 AM, as long as they complete their daily set tasks and meet deadlines

-A project manager role is split between two part-time employees, allowing them time to balance work with childcare and other commitments
+An SMB project manager role is split between two part-time employees, allowing them time to balance work with childcare and other commitments

 Businesses increasingly offer flexible working arrangements to support employee mental health and reduce workplace stress caused by rigid schedules and long commutes.